 Disclaimer and Update: I now work FOR Oracle.
 So keep that in mind when you read these posts.
 Of course I wrote them BEFORE I started at Oracle, but I still figure you ought to know that…does that mean I think that Oracle wins the debate now?
-I’ll let you guess how that works
+I bet my career and family’s financial well being on Oracle 🙂

 I’ve worked with Oracle since 1999.
 Oracle’s database technology debuted in 1979, years before Microsoft OEM’d Sybase’ database.
 You’re just waiting to here me say ‘Yes, Oracle is better!’
 Well, I’m not going to say that.
 Both database platforms are legitimate solutions, and it would be hard to find a clear ‘winner’ without some form of bias entering the equation.
 I hope that you spend a lot of time developing your core requirements before you decide which way to go.
 In the meantime, I’d like to share some of the things I find ‘cool’ about both platforms.